What is Bld

 The local section of the configuration has the below options available ability mode.

 • docker_url: The url with which a connection will be established to the docker engine API.
+This can be either a single url or multiple urls, defined with a name and the ability to set a default.

 • server: The start of the server section with the below options